Artful Homemaking

 Rice

-My husband and I usually eat riced cauliflower for fewer carbs, but my kids love rice, so I keep it in the pantry.
+My husband and I often eat riced cauliflower for fewer carbs, but my kids love rice, so I keep it in the pantry.
 It’s a great way to stretch a meal when you’re feeding growing children.

 Dried Beans